Elinor Florence, Author

 Of course the Kiwis were in the same boat, away from home for many long, weary years.
 At least if they were in the Middle East they weren’t suffering from the cold!

-Since Christmas is and always has been a major celebration in Germany, which sparked many of the traditions enjoyed by other countries around the world, it isn’t surprising that many German cards were printed, like this one from the First World War.
-The caption is translated as “The Best Christmas Gift” meaning that this German soldier made it home for Christmas.
+Since Christmas has always been a major celebration in Germany, which sparked many of the traditions enjoyed by other countries around the world, it isn’t surprising that many German cards were printed, like this one from the First World War.
+The caption is translated as “The Best Christmas Gift,” meaning that this German soldier made it home for Christmas.

 And this one from the Second World War shows children singing “O Tannenbaum” while the image of their absent father hangs over them.
 The caption reads” “Christmas Greetings From Home.”